 - The technology boom, and the power it has brought us as consumers to access whatever information, product or service we like, when we like.

 - The rise of environmental awareness from the discovery of the hole in the ozone layer in 1985 to the Extinction Rebellion protests this year.

 - The financial crisis of 2007/2008, which severely damaged millennials’ trust of financial services.

-I think the pensions world can use some of these millennial-shaping events to our advantage:
+We think the pensions world can use some of these millennial-shaping events to its advantage:

 - Use different types of responsible investment to engage

 It’s well known that the millennial generation is generally more socially and environmentally conscious than previous generations, and there’s also evidence that this is affecting how they choose to invest their money, as the chart below indicates.
 This tells us that environmental, social and governance (ESG) investment could be a great hook to get young people interested in the power of using their money to promote their own personal values.

 Source: Bank of America Merrill Lynch, BNY Mellon